microsoft/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid identity.md

     $UserCount = 2500 #Up to 2500 can be created
     ```

 16. In **Visual Studio Code**, save the change.
-Then, in **Windows PowerShell**, run the **CreateDemoUsers.ps1** script to create a lab environment organizational unit hierarchy and populate it with test user accounts.
+Then, in **Windows PowerShell**, run the **CreateDemoUsers.ps1** script to create a lab environment organizational unit hierarchy, and populate it with test user accounts.

 17. Within the **Windows PowerShell** window, run the following script to modify the settings of the AD user accounts you will use in this lab: